kbroman/knitr_knutshell/assets/short_examples/ReadMe.md

 [page about figures and tables](http://kbroman.github.io/knitr_knutshell/pages/figs_tables.html), plus the resulting html files.

+There's also an example AsciiDoc table.

-`Makefile` is a [Gnu make](http://www.gnu.org/software/make) file for compiling the Rmd to html.
+`Makefile` is a [Gnu make](http://www.gnu.org/software/make) file for compiling the Rmd/asciidoc to html.